Philogy/philogy.github.io/_drafts/defi-accounting-for-noobs.md

 daily crypto / DeFi trading activities and maybe foster a small community of accounting interested nerds like me. 😄

-> **A Note to Real Accountants**
->
-> I'll be simplifying if not straight up misusing certain tax and accounting terminology for the
-> sake of simplicity and accessibility, corrections and extended explanations may be found at the
-> very bottom of the post under "asdlfsaldfkjkl (TODO)".
-If I've made an uncorrected mistake please
-> let me know so I can improve the post, thx!
-{:.prompt-info}

 ## Reasons To Learn Basic Accounting

 Before diving in to the actual content I wanted to lay out some reasons why you might want to learn